victorpozzobon/victorpozzobon.github.io/_pages/academic.md

 ### Teaching and trainings

-I direct or supervise PhD students (4 in progress, 2 graduated) and numerous trainees from L to M level.
+I direct or supervise Ph.D. students (2 in progress, 5 graduated), post-docs (2 at the moment), and numerous L- to M-level trainees.

 My formal teachings activities are:

-* M2 - in charge of the _Non Ideal Reactor_ course, ca. 30 h
+* M2 - in charge of the _Non-Ideal Reactor_ course, ca. 30 h

 * M2 - practicals on _CFD with Comsol_, ca. 14 h

-* L3 - one week boot camp on _Heat exchangers biofouling_, ca. 35 h
+* L3 - one-week boot camp on _Heat exchangers biofouling_, ca. 35 h

 * many other occasional or reoccurring involvements

-I also provide training to OpenFOAM, usually through 2 to 3 day sessions, once or twice a year.
+I also provide training to OpenFOAM, usually through 2 to 3-day sessions, once or twice a year.

-Finally, over the course of my PhD, I gave more than 250 hours of teachings including lectures in amphitheaters.
+Finally, over the course of my Ph.D., I gave more than 250 hours of teachings, including lectures in amphitheaters.

 ### Publications
 <!--APA modified style-->
-The list of the peer reviewed publications I authored or co-authored, as well as conferences I presented my work to.
+The list of the peer-reviewed publications I authored or co-authored, as well as conferences I presented my work to.
 For more info, please follow my [ORCID](https://orcid.org/0000-0003-1530-0834) or [Google Scholar](https://scholar.google.fr/citations?user=XOAdaN4AAAAJ) profile.
-For the sake of convenience I linked publishers' websites, still almost all of my published articles are available in open archives such as [HAL](https://hal.archives-ouvertes.fr/).
+For the sake of convenience, I linked publishers' websites, still, almost all of my published articles are available in open archives such as [HAL](https://hal.archives-ouvertes.fr/).

 * [**CO<sub>2</sub> Absorption Using Hollow Fiber Membrane Contactors: Introducing pH Swing Absorption (pHSA) to Overcome Purity Limitation.**](https://www.mdpi.com/2077-0375/11/7/496) Chavan, S. R., Perré, P., **Pozzobon, V.**, & Lemaire, J. (2021). _Membranes_, 11(7), 496.